mpavlou/samplesizedev/README.md

 ### $\textcolor{#f00}{\large  \textbf{UPDATES}}$

-The package has now been updated to:
+The package has been recently been updated (April 2026) to:
 - perform sample size calculations than also ***control the*** $\textcolor{#f00}{variability}$ ***in the calibration slope, instead of *just* the expected value***.
 - perform sample size calculations using analytical expressions which result in a very good approximation and impressive speed improvements
 - obtain the sampling distribution for a variety of performance measures (e.g. C-statistic, Brier score etc) for a given sample size